This post may include affiliate links. Thank you for your support.

 Ingredients for this pesto couscous

-• Lemon Basil Pesto: Whip this up in your food processor in minutes!
+- Lemon Basil Pesto: You can whip this up in your food processor pesto in minutes!
 Pulse together fresh basil leaves, garlic, toasted pine nuts, parmesan, and lemon juice until everything is finely chopped.
 Then, run the food processor while slowly pouring in the olive oil to create an emulsion — this prevents the mixture from separating.

 Recipe variations